 The successful exploitation of new ideas is crucial to a business being able to improve its processes, bring new and improved products and services to market, increase its efficiency and, most importantly, improve its profitability, especially when utilizing marketing tactics like that experiential one.

 As part of our business consultancy, we often encounter businesses in Gibraltar that want to grow their turnover and improve their profitability, yet are traditional in their approach to business and are very hesitant when it comes to embracing innovation.
 Indeed, most people are afraid of Change and like to stick with the way they have been doing things for years.
 However, with our moto being “helping our clients to grow in innovative ways”, we often encourage our clients to think outside the box and bridge the gap between tradition and innovation.
 Maybe it’s time to start using alternative marketing techniques like personalized water bottles from nevadabottledwater.com to spread your brand message.

 For a start, it is important to be clear about the difference between invention and innovation.
-Invention is a new idea.
+Invention is a new invention idea.
 Innovation is the commercial application and successful exploitation of the idea.
 Fundamentally, innovation means introducing something new into your business.
 This could be:

 - improving or replacing business processes to increase efficiency and productivity such as Google Workspace Support Australia, or to enable the business to extend the range or quality of existing products and/or services

 - developing entirely new and improved products and services – often to meet rapidly changing customer or consumer demands or needs